How to Keep Track of Inventory in Excel (With Easy Steps)

 Frequently Asked Questions

-Answer: Inventory refers to the stock of goods or materials that a business holds for the purpose of eventual resale or use in production.
-Inventory can include finished goods, work-in-progress (partially completed goods), and raw materials.
+• Answer: Inventory refers to the stock of goods or materials that a business holds for eventual resale or use in production.
+It encompasses finished goods, work-in-progress (partially completed goods), and raw materials.

-Answer: The key difference between inventory in manufacturing and merchandising industries is in the nature of their inventory.
+• Answer: The primary distinction lies in the nature of their inventory.

 Download Practice Workbook